The Order of the Stick: Utterly Dwarfed

 The printed book contains strips 947–1189, plus extras.

 Book 7

-The Order reaches the North Pole, where Kraagor's Gate is hidden.
-They investigate the paladins' disappearance, but Durkon and Minrah abscond (against Roy's orders) in an unsuccessful bid to win over Redcloak to Thor's cause.
-In the ensuing fight, the two dwarves are routed by Redcloak, Xykon, and others; they hide, tricking the villains into seeking them behind one of the many doors, then rejoin the rest of the Order.
-With Xykon's party close on their trail, the Order take refuge behind one of the doors.
-They bypass a magical trap laid across the threshold, which proves to be a teleport gate when the villains cross it and vanish.
+The Order reaches the North Pole, where they investigate the paladins' disappearance.
+Durkon and Minrah abscond, unsuccesflly trying to win over Redcloak to Thor's cause.
+They are routed by Team Evil and take refuge in the Tomb with the rest of the Order.

-O-Chul and Lien wake to find themselves chained to a wall at the mercy of Serini Toormuck, now elderly and part troll due to a past accident.
-Toormuck fears that they and the Order will destroy the last Gate and, with it, the world, rather than let Xykon win; on that basis, she proceeds to ambush the Order with the aid of her adopted son, a trusting beholder named Sunny.
+O-Chul and Lien wake to find themselves captured by elderly Serini Toormuck.
+She fears that they and the Order may destroy the last Gate and, with it the world, rather than let Xykon win.
+Serini proceeds to ambush the Order with the aid of her adopted child, a trusting beholder named Sunny.
 The Order prevails and restrains her, releasing the paladins.
-Eventually they manage to convince her that saving the world from destruction requires stopping Xykon, and she agrees, grudgingly, to ally with them.
+Eventually they manage to convince her to ally with them and the paladins.
+Together they enter the "Final Dungeon", defeating a red dragon on their way to the Gate.